-This guidance document will inform a number of planning and adaptation decisions at both the state and local level.
-As such, it provides high-level guidance on the appropriate range of sea-level rise projections to be considered in project planning and design, while providing enough flexibility to allow for local priorities and tradeoffs to determine final decisions.
-To ensure that consideration of sea-level rise is precautionary enough to safeguard the people and resources of California, we recommend that decisions evaluate a range of projections based on low, medium-high and extreme levels of risk aversion:
+This guidance document will inform a breadth of planning and adaptation decisions at both the state and local level.
+As such, it provides highlevel guidance on the appropriate range of sealevel rise projections to be considered in project planning and design, while providing enough flexibility to allow for local priorities and tradeoffs to determine final decisions.
+To ensure that consideration of sea-level rise is precautionary enough to safeguard the people and resources of California and that sufficient adaptation pathways and contingency plans are developed, we recommend that decisions evaluate a range of projections based on low, medium-high and extreme levels of risk aversion:

-- Projection for decisions with low risk aversion: Use the upper value of the "likely range" for the appropriate timeframe.
-This recommendation, which is a probabilistic projection, is fairly risk tolerant and as such, provides an appropriate projection for adaptive, lower consequence decisions (e.g. unpaved coastal trail) but will not address high impact, low probability events.
-Additionally, it is important to note that the probabilistic projections may underestimate the likelihood of extreme sea-level rise, particularly under highemissions scenarios. - Projection for decisions with medium high risk aversion: Use the 1-in-200 chance for the appropriate timeframe.
-The likelihood that sea-level rise will meet or exceed this value is low, providing a precautionary projection that can be used for less adaptive, more vulnerable projects that will experience medium to high consequences as a result of underestimating sea-level rise (e.g. coastal housing development).
-Again, this value is a probabilistic projection and likely underestimates the potential for extreme sea-level rise. - Projection for decisions with extreme risk aversion: Use the H++ scenario for the appropriate timeframe.
-For high consequence projects with a design life beyond 2050 that have little to no adaptive capacity, would be irreversibly destroyed or significantly costly to relocate/repair or would have considerable environmental impacts should this level of sea-level rise occur, the H++ extreme scenario should be included in planning and adaptation strategies (e.g. coastal power plant).
-Although estimating the likelihood of the H++ scenario is not possible at this time (due to advancing science and the uncertainty of future emissions trajectory), the extreme sea-level rise projection is plausible and will provide an understanding of the implications of a worse-case scenario.
+Projection for decisions with low risk aversion:

+Use the upper value of the "likely range" for the appropriate timeframe.
+This recommendation is fairly risk tolerant, as it represents an approximately 17% chance of being overtopped, and as such, provides an appropriate projection for adaptive, lower consequence decisions (e.g. unpaved coastal trail) but will not adequately address high impact, low probability events.
+Additionally, it is important to note that the probabilistic projections may underestimate the likelihood of extreme sea-level rise, particularly under high-emissions scenarios.

+Projection for decisions with medium - high risk aversion: Use the 1-in-200 chance for the appropriate timeframe.
+The likelihood that sealevel rise will meet or exceed this value is low, providing a precautionary projection that can be used for less adaptive, more vulnerable projects or populations that will experience medium to high consequences as a result of underestimating sea-level rise (e.g. coastal housing development).
+Again, this value may underestimate the potential for extreme sea-level rise.

+Projection for decisions with extreme

+risk aversion: Use the H++ scenario for the appropriate timeframe.
+For high consequence projects with a design life beyond 2050 that have little to no adaptive capacity, would be irreversibly destroyed or significantly costly to relocate/repair, or would have considerable public health, public safety, or environmental impacts should this level of sea-level rise occur, the H++ extreme scenario should be included in planning and adaptation strategies (e.g. coastal power plant).
+Although estimating the likelihood of the H++ scenario is not possible at this time (due to advancing science and the uncertainty of future emissions trajectory), the extreme sealevel rise projection is physically plausible and will provide an understanding of the implications of a worst-case scenario.